Skip Nav Destination

 EISBN: 978-1-62708-228-0

-... and propagate along the through-thickness direction.
+... along the through-thickness direction.
 The presence of extensive decarburization and formation of a soft ferrite band within the fusion zone may have contributed to the nucleation of the cracks.
 Crack propagation was aided by the presence of exogenous inclusions entrapped within the fusion zone...

 Abstract